BasicPrimitives/javascript/samples/ItemTemplates.md

 [JQuery](jquery.widgets/CaseAddingLinkToItemTemplate.html)

 ## Adding selection checkbox to Item Template
-Chart supports selected items collection on its API, so checkbox element is nessary part of control's functionality.
-If you want to place it inside of item itemplate instead of having it shown outside as decorator of elemnt boundaries, you have to add `bp-selectioncheckbox` to your checkbox `class` style property.
+Chart supports selected items collection on its API, so checkbox element is necessary part of control's functionality.
+If you want to place it inside of item template instead of having it shown outside as decorator of element boundaries, you have to add `bp-selectioncheckbox` to your checkbox `class` style property.

 [JavaScript](javascript.controls/CaseSelectionCheckboxInItemTemplate.html)
 [JQuery](jquery.widgets/CaseSelectionCheckboxInItemTemplate.html)